When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: Simulation results

 \subsection{Discussion}

-This section discusses the results presented in Sections~\ref{sec:OL_sim_results} and~\ref{sec:FB_sim_results}.
 The first key observation is that Figures~\ref{fig:OL_conf_mat} and~\ref{fig:FB_confusion_mat} show that the lowest cost is not always achieved by the true BR belief, verifying our results from Sections~\ref{sec:optimality_conditions_OLSE_intention} and~\ref{sec:feedback_opt_break}.
 Under both information structures, when the follower is either tracking or avoiding the leader, some alternative beliefs occasionally yield better performance.

-Another important insight from Figures~\ref{fig:OL_conf_mat} and~\ref{fig:FB_confusion_mat} is that the performance associated with assuming a particular belief depends on the set of beliefs under consideration.
+Another insight from Figures~\ref{fig:OL_conf_mat} and~\ref{fig:FB_confusion_mat} is that the performance associated with assuming a particular belief depends on the set of beliefs under consideration.
 For example, when the follower is indifferent, assuming the true BR consistently results in the lowest cost.
 However, expanding the set of possible behaviors may alter this outcome.
 This aspect is a subject for future investigation.

-Figures~\ref{fig:OL_update_time} and~\ref{fig:FB_update_time} explore the relationship between the update interval $\tau$ and the frequency with which the true BR belief is outperformed by others.
-In the OL case, we observe that more frequent updates lead to more instances in which alternative models perform better, with $\tau = T = 20$ corresponding to the optimality condition of the OLSE~\eqref{eq:optCond_OL_intention}.
-In contrast, in the FB case, the number of times each model achieves the lowest cost remains constant across update intervals.
-This behavior aligns with the time-consistency property of the FSE: since each recomputation produces the same solution, the relative performance of the strategies remains unaffected by $\tau$.
+Figures~\ref{fig:OL_update_time} and~\ref{fig:FB_update_time} explore the relationship between the update time $\tau$ and the frequency with which the true BR belief is outperformed by others.
+In the OL case, we observe that more frequent updates lead to more instances in which alternative models perform better, with $\tau = T$ corresponding to the optimality condition of the OLSE~\eqref{eq:optCond_OL_intention}.
+In contrast, in the FB case, the number of times each model achieves the lowest cost remains unaffected by $\tau$, which aligns with the time-consistency property of the FSE.

 Finally, Figure~\ref{fig:cost} shows that, across all simulations, the true BR belief remains closest to the minimum cost overall, while the cost gap with incorrect BR beliefs is, on average, quite large.
-This finding is noteworthy: although some beliefs occasionally outperform the true BR, this does not translate into comparable overall cost levels.
+This finding shows that although some beliefs occasionally outperform the true BR, this does not translate into comparable overall cost levels.
 In all cases, the adaptive solution also performs near-optimally on average.